<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1966453256977332&amp;ev=PageView&amp;noscript=1">

 13.)
 Do you offer benefits to seasonal staff?

-F&W provides coverage for all seasonal staff under Vermont Unemployment insurance and Workers’ Compensation.
+F&W provides coverage for all seasonal staff under Vermont Unemployment Insurance and Workers’ Compensation.
 F&W also contributes by law to Social Security and Medicare on behalf of every employee.
 F&W offers some reimbursements for necessary certifications.
-Room and Board provided to seasonal staff during their term of employment.
+Room and Board is provided to seasonal staff during their term of employment.

 F&W does not provide health insurance for seasonal staff.